-The following IP guidance note Produced in partnership with Jessica Stretch, IP Consultant provides comprehensive and up to date legal information covering:
+The following IP guidance note Produced in partnership with Jessica Stretch provides comprehensive and up to date legal information covering:

 When parties collaborate on creative projects or research and development, complex questions arise about the ownership of any resulting intellectual property (IP).

 Joint ownership of IP may seem like a straightforward and fair solution where parties have worked together and cannot distinguish the output of their respective efforts.
 However, where parties fail to give careful consideration as to how their jointly created IP will be owned, organised and exploited, there are legal pitfalls, practical difficulties and obstacles to full commercialisation of the IP.
 In the vast majority of cases it is preferable for parties to enter into an express agreement on joint ownership of IP rather than relying upon the default legal position.

 This Practice Note provides an overview of the law on joint ownership of IP (also known as co-ownership, used interchangeably in this note):

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 This Practice Note provides an introduction to intercreditor agreements and their key provisions.
 This Practice Note:•explains the purpose of having an intercreditor agreement and when an intercreditor agreement would be used instead of a deed of priority or subordination deed•provides links to